On the Adobe Firefly homepage, select Text to video.

 -

-In the Style section, hover over the style preset thumbnails to preview their effects.
-Select a thumbnail to apply the identified style to your generated video.
+Hover over the style preset thumbnails to preview their effects.
+Select a thumbnail to specify the identified style for the video generation.

 Choose a style preset to guide the generation process in creating visuals with a specific artistic look.
 Choose a style preset to guide the generation process in creating visuals with a specific artistic look. -